-In 2012, High 5 began a pilot program in one Keene elementary school.
-Five years later, Edge of Leadership has expanded to district-wide in grades 5 – 12.
-EOL teachers spend the school year in classrooms, and on the Challenge Course, working directly with students and helping teachers to use EOL theory to improve outcomes in their classrooms.
+In 2012, High 5 began a pilot program in a single Keene elementary school.
+Now, eight years later, EOL has expanded district-wide, including some 1000 students and teachers in grades 5 – 12.
+Our EOL educators spend the school year in classrooms, and on the Challenge Course, working directly with students and helping teachers use EOL concepts to improve the learning environment and academic outcomes in their classrooms.
 EOL is a program combining leadership training, team development, and social and emotional learning.
-The program in Keene has become the ultimate demonstration of EOL’s success and showcases the wide spectrum of the application of EOL themes in a variety of programs for youth and adults across the district.
+The program in Keene has become the ultimate demonstration of EOL’s success, showcasing the wide and growing application of EOL concepts in the educational experience.

-The EOL Middle School program provides each student in grade 7 with 15-20 hours of program exposure.
+The EOL Middle School program provides each student in grades 6 and 7 with 15-20 hours of program exposure.
 For students in 7th grade, this includes 2 Challenge Course experiences and monthly classroom sessions throughout the school year.
 A new student leadership group was established in fall 2019 for students in grades 6 – 8.

-The primary focus for EOL in the Keene High School is to develop a core Student Leadership Team.
+The primary focus for EOL at Keene High School is to develop a core Student Leadership Team.
 Students on this team begin by attending the EOL Summer Program at High 5 Adventure in Brattleboro, VT.
-From there, the team will set goals and create action plans for coordinating and facilitating community events throughout the year.
+From there, the team sets goals and creates action plans for coordinating and facilitating community events throughout the year.
 The team meets regularly throughout the school year.